-I’m aware of my assumption that hiring slows down in the summer and during the holiday season.
+I’m aware of my assumption that hiring slows down during the Summer.
 It makes sense, right?
 Everyone – or at least key personnel – goes on summer vacations.
 In my mind, everyone does it as a road trip, because that’s how I grew up: long windy weeks on a highway in middle America with little to no access to technology.
-Then there are the end-of-year holidays where the social calendar is so demanding that the weight of everything else just rolls off it’s back.
+Then there are the end-of-year holidays where the social calendar is so demanding that the weight of everything else just rolls off its back.

 Why does this matter?
-If you’re looking for work it is important to know how much of the void — no responses, callbacks or signs of life – are actually because of your application versus circumstances beyond your control.
-In a targeted search of the internet, for my own benefit of knowledge, I found and pulled together what I would call a Hiring Lifecycle where Job Seekers can see dips in hiring and can plan for them.
-Here is what I found out and what I recommend you do about it:
+If you’re looking for work it is important to know how much of the void — no responses, callbacks, or signs of life – are actually because of your application versus circumstances beyond your control.
+I pulled together a Hiring Lifecycle where Job Seekers can see dips in hiring and can plan for them.
+What I discovered and my recommendations for how to adapt are captured in the infographic.